julienlargetpiet/dmenu_all/README.md

         mv dmenu_all all_media

+## Quick Start

+   - run the script

+   - enter: FROM and press enter

+   - now it should be ready for usage and further configuration

 ## Searching files and other

    - This script allows to **search files**, and **open them** regarding their extension with the softwares informed in conf variables at the top of "all_media_read.sh"